MarcoSteinke/Cost-Of-Stability-Reductions/README.md

 4️⃣ Always run `ALL` code blocks inside of the jupyter notebook, since later code blocks override previous ones for educational purposes.

+## Mentions:

+This work is based on publications in the area of Complexity Theory, especially Stability of Graphs, studied and published by Frei, Hermaspaandra, Rothe and Weishaupt.

 ## License: